elixir-ecto/postgrex/README.md

 config :postgrex, :json_library, SomeOtherLib
 ```

-Once you change the value, you have to recompile Postgrex, which can be donoe by cleaning its current build:
+Once you change the value, you have to recompile Postgrex, which can be done by cleaning its current build:

 ```sh
 mix deps.clean postgrex --build